nick-poole/cliftonbey/README.md

 11//30/24

+feat: improve cranial prosthesis page with responsive grid and enhanced styling

+- Added responsive grid styling to list items on /cranial-prosthesis for better layout adaptability.
+- Adjusted black__section callout box to seamlessly extend off the viewport for a polished look.
+- Added a centered CTA button at the bottom of the page to improve user engagement.

 feat: enhance cranial prosthesis page and improve global styles

 - Added and styled additional content for the cranial prosthesis page.